NestorToscano/nestortoscano.com/README.md

   sudo chmod -R 755 /var/www/nestortoscano.com/
   ```
 - Set up ssl certification to allow secure connections using certbot
+  - It was necessary to create a ssl certificate for both www.nestortoscano.com and nestortoscano.com

 ### 5. PHP and MySQL Database Configuration
 - Install PHP and the related apache2 and mysql packages necessary